mariof89/2PC-SharedFriends/README.md

-Results of party 1's computation:
+Computation Results of Party 1:

     # Time Spent by party 1: 0.049797 s